 1147 Argyle St, Finnieston, Glasgow G3 8TB, United Kingdom

-In a nutshell, this is a small bar with a huge whisky selection (plus beer and wine of course) and occasionally live music.
-Situated right on a corner this is a popular local spot and one you can easily make your regular spot.
+In a nutshell, this is a small bar with a huge whisky selection (plus beer and wine of course) and occasional live music.
+Situated right on a corner this is a popular local spot and one you can easily make your regular stopover.
 Which we did during our brief visit to Glasgow.
-The team is very cool and knowledgeable when it comes to their scotch selection.
+The team is very knowledgeable when it comes to their scotch selection and carries themselves with that casual pub demeanor.
 The patrons are always hospitable, which I found is just typical Scottish hospitality.

 They call themselves a modern Scottish pub but nearly everyone we met sent us to The Gate for cocktails.
 Located in a bit of a shady part of the city the bar is absolutely worth the journey.
 It is dark and industrial, yet at the same time casual and welcoming.
 The cocktail menu is 12 curated selections that change every few months.
 They are all unique, with clear ice and impeccable attention to detail.
 If you like whisky, The Gate is also a great spot for that.